Back to all posts

 Have you ever been lying in bed and heard your toilet start to hiss or trickle?
 When the house is quiet, it’s much easier to notice the sound of water running.
 If your toilet runs at night without anyone flushing it, that’s a classic sign of a slow leak inside the tank.
 This is often called a “phantom flush” because you’ll hear the toilet briefly refill on its own.
 That sound is your toilet trying to replace water that has silently leaked from the tank into the bowl.

-The Water Level in the Tank Fluctuates
+The Water Level in the Tank Goes Up and Down

 Another clear sign is a constantly changing water level inside the tank.
 If you take the lid off and notice the water line is lower than the overflow pipe, watch to see if it drops further.
 A small, continuous leak can waste a surprising amount of water, sometimes up to 200 gallons a day.
 That adds up to more than 6,000 gallons a month from one faulty toilet.
 This constant draining and refilling also puts unnecessary wear on your toilet’s components.